France-ioi/algorea-devdoc/backend/tests.md

 ## Integration tests with vanilla GO

-Complete integration tests, calling the API methods and verifying the returned data, are implement with Gherkin (see section bellow).
+Complete integration tests, calling the API methods and verifying the returned data, are implement with Gherkin (see section below).

 Some tests of functions that require a database are implemented in a `feature_name_integration_test.go`.
 It can save you a lot of time to verify that such a file exists when you modify an existing feature.